 Cruise Ship Accidents

-Florida Cruise Ship Accident Lawyer
+Florida Cruise Ship Accident Attorneys

-Cruise Ship Accidents and Maritime Law
+Cruise Line Accidents and Maritime Law

-Maritime law provides a number of statutes to protect those on cruise ships from accidents, unfortunately most of them pertain more to staff and employees, not passengers.
+Maritime law provides a number of statutes to protect those on cruise ships from accidents.
+Unfortunately most of them pertain more to staff and employees, not passengers.
 For instance, while cruise staff can seek compensation through the Jones Act, passengers have considerably fewer protections.

 Cruise ship operators owe passengers what is called a duty of "reasonable care."
 This means that they are required to provide a reasonably safe environment from cruise ship injuries, which includes warnings about potential dangers, such as slippery decks, dangerous equipment, or wobbly gangplanks.
 However, the term "reasonable care" is open to interpretation, and the passenger is responsible for proving that the company was negligent in causing the cruise ship accident.